 Top of Page

-The House as it was in 1995 and Mana island Sunset
+Rangi Marie The House as it was in 1995.

 Mana Island lies some 2.5 kilometres off the coast and covers an area roughly 2.5 kilometres by 1.2 kilometres.
 It is the most prominent physical feature associated with Titahi Bay.
 Legend has it that Te Awarua o Porirua, the taniwha who lives in Porirua harbour, caused Mana Island's distinctive shape.
 Mana Island is one of the oldest and best examples of a marine terrace in the Wellington area.
 The flat appearance of the island is due to its cliffs that are between 75 to 120 metres above the sea level.